ErikaJacobs/Personal-Website/content/post/How The Itsy Bitsy Spyder Saved My Project/index.md

 Removing these macros through a loop required using VBA in Python using the win32com package, and saving a new copy of these files to leave the original file unaffected.
 Doing this loop also gave me the opportunity to save all files with macros removed with the same extension in Excel - prior to this step, many files had the .xls extension due to their age.

 After this was finished, I was able to get these files into Python without issue.
-YAY!
+Finally...success!

 ![](success.gif "Success!")